Storage Services at CHPC

 to see what is taking up space.
 If your quota is more than 50 GB, it is possible your

-home spaces.
+shared home spaces.

-following the deletion of files in your home directory. |
+immediately following the deletion of files in your home directory.
+The command ncdu will provide a more accurate storage usage immediately. |

 Purchases of Larger Home Directory Space

-CHPC also allows CHPC PIs to buy larger home directory storage at a price based on hardware cost recovery.
-The hardware for the new home directory solution was originally purchased at $900/TB and was put into service in May 2022, described in the Spring 2022 newsletter.
-The cost of home directory storage now has a prorated cost of $540/TB for the remaining warranty lifetime.
+The cost of home directory storage now has a prorated cost of $360/TB (updated on 05/02/2025) for the remaining warranty lifetime.
 The current warranty expires May 2027 and the prorated price is updated every May for the remaining lifetime of the storage.
 Once purchased, the home directories of all members of the PI's group will be provisioned in this space.

 Purchase of home directory space includes the cost of the space on the VAST storage system along with backup of this space.
 The backup will be to the CHPC object storage, pando, and will be a weekly full backup with nightly incremental backups, with a two week retention window.